§4. Jurisdiction, duties, and powers of the secretary; rules and regulations

 the oil or gas can be passed around the meter, unless expressly authorized by written permit

-of the commissioner.
+of the secretary.

 (15) To require that the product of all wells shall be separated into so many million